megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### BIDS

 Brain Imaging Data Structure is a data storage standard for neuroimaging.
 It describes how best to format and store neuroimaging data (and why it's important to do so).
-PennLINC expects all of its data, both internal and publicly shared, to be in BIDS format — much of the work of the Informatics team is making sure this goal is being met.
+PennLINC expects all of its data, both internal and publicly shared, to be in BIDS format — much of the work of the Informatics team is making sure this goal is being met across different projects.

 > Q: What are the benefits of using BIDS?